7bits/grunt-multiply-layouts/README.md

 #### Custom Options
 In this example, there are 2 layout tasks:
-1) Multiplay Layouts will read jade layouts from `views/layouts-dev`, extract information about all css and js files used in them, copy css files from `public-dev/css` to `public/css` and js files from `public-dev/js` to `public/js`, but only those used in jade layouts.
-Plus it will copy this jade layout from `views/layouts-dev` to `views/layouts`.
+1) Multiply Layouts will read Jade layouts from `views/layouts-dev`, extract information about all css and js files used in them, copy css files from `public-dev/css` to `public/css` and js files from `public-dev/js` to `public/js`, but only those linked in Jade layouts.
+Plus it will copy this Jade layout from `views/layouts-dev` to `views/layouts`.
-2) Multiply Layouts will read jade layouts from `views/layouts-prod`, replace all css links and js sources to `/cssDir/layout-filename.min.css` and `/jsDir/layout-filename.min.js` respectively, plus minify css and js files for each layout separately.
+2) Multiply Layouts will read Jade layouts from `views/layouts-prod`, replace all css links and js sources to `/css/<layout-filename>.min.css` and `/js/<layout-filename>.min.js` respectively, plus minify css and js files for each layout separately.

 ```js
 grunt.initConfig({